 1891 – Deaf & Dumb Institute, Winnipeg, Manitoba

 Constructed on Portage Avenue in two stages.
-Demolished in 1959.
+The Manitoba School for the Deaf vacated the building in 1914,

 Constructed on Portage Avenue in two stages.
-Demolished in 1959.
+The Manitoba School for the Deaf vacated the building in 1914,

 The smaller of the two universities based in Winnipeg, but the more central campus,

-Former YMCA building that was later heavily remodeled to become the Birks Building.
+Former YMCA building that was later heavily remodelled to become the Birks Building.
 Used as a branch of the YMCA from 1901 until 1913 when their new downtown building opened on Vaughan Street.

 For years the focal point of downtown Winnipeg, the former Eatons Department Store was demolished to make way for a much criticised entertainment complex (at the time).